Taiping Rebellion: 1861–1864: Faltering and collapse

-In May 1862, the Xiang Army began directly besieging Nanjing and managed to hold firm despite numerous attempts by the numerically superior Taiping Army to dislodge them.
-Hong Xiuquan declared that God would defend Nanjing, but in June 1864, with Qing forces approaching, he died of food poisoning as a consequence of eating wild vegetables when the city ran low on food supplies.
-He was sick for 20 days before succumbing and a few days after his death, Qing forces took the city.
-Although Hong likely died of his illness, suicide by poison has also been suggested.
-His body was buried in the former Ming Imperial Palace, and was later exhumed on orders of Zeng Guofan to verify his death, and then cremated.
-Hong's ashes were later blasted out of a cannon in order to ensure that his remains had no resting place as eternal punishment for the uprising.
+In May 1862, the Xiang Army besieged Nanjing.
+Attempts to break the siege by the numerically superior Taiping Army failed.
+Hong Xiuquan declared that God would defend the city.
+The city's food supplies ran low.
+Hong contracted food poisoning from eating wild vegetables; the intent may have been suicide.
+He died in June 1864 after a 20-day illness.

-Four months before the fall of the Taiping Heavenly Kingdom, Hong Xiuquan abdicated in favor of his eldest son, Hong Tianguifu, who was 15 years old.
-The younger Hong was inexperienced and powerless, so the kingdom was quickly destroyed when Nanjing fell in July 1864 to the imperial armies after protracted street-by-street fighting.
+Hong was succeeded by his eldest son Hong Tianguifu, who was 15 years old.
+The younger Hong was inexperienced and powerless; Nanjing fell in July 1864 to the imperial armies after protracted street-by-street fighting in the Third Battle of Nanjing.
 Tianguifu and few others escaped but were soon caught and executed.
 Most of the Taiping princes were executed.

+On 1 August, Zeng Guofan ordered Hong's body exhumed for verification, and desecrated as spiritual punishment.
+After exhumation, it was dismembered, cremated, and its ashes were fired from a cannon to scatter them irretrievably.

 A small remainder of loyal Taiping forces had continued to fight in northern Zhejiang, rallying around Tianguifu.
-But after Tianguifu's capture on October 25, 1864, Taiping resistance was gradually pushed into the highlands of Jiangxi, Zhejiang, Fujian and finally Guangdong, where one of the last Taiping loyalists, Wang Haiyang, was defeated on January 29, 1866.
+After Tianguifu's capture on 25 October 1864, Taiping resistance was gradually pushed into the highlands of Jiangxi, Zhejiang, Fujian and finally Guangdong, where one of the last Taiping loyalists, Wang Haiyang, was defeated on January 29, 1866.

 Aftermath

 Although the fall of Nanjing in 1864 marked the destruction of the Taiping regime, the fight was not yet over.
 There were still several hundred thousand Taiping troops continuing the fight, with more than a quarter-million fighting in the border regions of Jiangxi and Fujian alone.
-It was not until August 1871 that the last Taiping army led by Shi Dakai's commander, Li Fuzhong (李福忠), was completely wiped out by government forces in the border region of Hunan, Guizhou and Guangxi.
+In August 1871, the last Taiping army led by Shi Dakai's commander, Li Fuzhong (李福忠), was completely wiped out by government forces in the border region of Hunan, Guizhou and Guangxi.